cindistar/movies-app-clean-architecture/README.md

 On Detail Movie Screen it's possible to see movie details such as: name, release date, rating, genres, overview and cast.
 If a movie has a trailer available, the button "Watch Trailer" will appear and show a list of trailers.

+# Supported state management solutions

+bloc
+cubit

+# Packages

+Freezed for app state and json_annotation for data serialization Sembast for local data persistence http for the API client rxdart for combining streams

+# Future Roadmap